Coronavirus FAQ: How do I avoid catching COVID while flying in 2023?

 Boost yourself

 Many older adults have not gotten the latest booster, which protects both against the original virus and Omicron variants, says Dr. Preeti Malani, a professor in the department of infectious diseases at the University of Michigan School of Medicine.
-She calls the shot "an absolute mu Dr.st prior to travel."
+She calls the shot "an absolute must prior to travel."

 Ahead of your flight